magento/devdocs/guides/v2.0/mtf/features.md

 The Functional Testing Framework is:

 - Flexible, because of [modularity support].
-- Fast, because of [parallel execution flow].
+- Fast, because of [parallel execution].
-- Informative, because of reporting tool.
+- Informative, because of the reporting tool.
-- Suitable, because of [test suits].
+- Suitable, because of [test suites].
 - Compatible, because of [web driver selection].

 Each feature will be described in a separate topic.